rumyar/20440project/README.md

 Once all of the categorical variables have been given numerical indices, the data was stripped of its qualitative variables (Ref_nucleotide, Altered nucleotide, PON-P2 classification) to output a numerical data set, sorted by the geneID, for use moving forward.

 ## Aim 1: Dendrogram and Heatmap
-### tldr: takes in data1 as an input and outputs a cancer freq dataframe with frequencies of base pair/amino acid substitutions, a heatmap visualizing these frequencies and a dendrogram/heatmap with cophenetic correlation coefficienct optimized linkage and distance metrics
+### Goal: takes in data1 as an input and outputs a cancer freq dataframe with frequencies of base pair/amino acid substitutions, a heatmap visualizing these frequencies and a dendrogram/heatmap with cophenetic correlation coefficienct optimized linkage and distance metrics

 ### load in data
 Read in the csv file created from the DataFrame created in Aim 0: Creating Working DataFrame.ipynb.
 This file contains information about the merged datasets of various cancer neoepitope types.
 Specifically, each cancer neoepitope has an associated amino acid substitution, cancer classification, gene ID, length normalized variant frequency, neoantigen frequency, predicted error in pathogenicity calculation, protein length, variant frequency, categorized base pair substitution, and categorized pathogenicity classification.